The Geekiary is a geek news and analysis website started by fans, for fans.

 We hope you’ll join the conversation!

 Members of our team have hosted panels at San Diego Comic-Con, MegaCon, KawaiiKon, and various other cons and events across the United States.
-As of 2019, we’ve got a few Hugo Award Nominees, too, thanks to the nomination of AO3.
+As of 2019, we’ve got a few Hugo Award Winners, too, (thanks to AO3).